risingwavelabs/risingwave-docs/docs/Operators.md

 `extract(field from source) → numeric`

-Extract the value of a data or timestamp. field is one of: YEAR, MONTH, DAY, HOUR, MINUTE, SECOND, DOY, DOW.  source is of type date or timestamp
+Extract the value of a data or timestamp. `field` is one of: YEAR, MONTH, DAY, HOUR, MINUTE, SECOND, DOY, DOW. `source` is of type date or timestamp.

 `date + interval → timestamp`